AIRI-Institute/Scalable-SASRec/README.md

          "model_params.bucket_size_y": [64, 256, 512, 1024, 4096]},
 }
 ```
-The parameters of the underlying transformer are selected accoring to the original SASRec work, were the same in all the experiments (except the leave_one_out split experiments) and could be seen in any of the config files.
+The parameters of the underlying transformer are selected according to the original SASRec work.
+They were the same in all the experiments (except the leave_one_out split experiments) and could be seen in any of the config files.

 ### Dependence on SCE Hyperparameters & Influence of Mix Operation